Outlook-Express-Backup.Com - download a handy utility to backup your Outlook Express emails and settings.

 The New River Valley Current

-the term "orchestra," but little about the ensembles that are playing today
+use the term "orchestra," but little about the ensembles that are

-at the Lyric Theatre reflects the rigor usually associated with the word.
+playing today at the Lyric Theatre reflects the rigor usually associated

-Blacksburg-based steel drum orchestras are bringing their pans, as their
+steel drum orchestras are bringing their pans, as their instruments

 "We're excited, but

-Panjammers.
-His sister, 11-year-old Kate, will be on double second pan in
+with Panjammers.
+His sister, 11-year-old Kate, will be on double

 story]

-more specifically, Old Mill.
-Four students started the then-extracurricular
+Old Mill.
+Four students started the then-extracurricular band with

-band with Michael Miller as supervisor, practicing during their lunch
+Michael Miller as supervisor, practicing during their lunch period.

 chosen to teach the class.
 Since then it has expanded into an ever-growing